 Lower Trent Catchment Partnership

-The Trent Rivers Trust hosts the Lower Trent CP.
+The Trent Rivers Trust hosts the Lower Trent Catchment Partnership.
 The vision is for “a Lower Trent & Erewash catchment with a healthy, functioning water environment including rivers, lakes and groundwater”.

-Four ‘hubs’ have been identified in the catchment, namely the Trent Valley, the Erewash and Leen, the Dover Beck and Greet and Bottesford Beck and the River Eau.
+Four ‘hubs’ have been identified in the catchment, namely the Trent Valley/Trent Gateway, the Erewash and Leen, the Dover Beck and Greet and Bottesford Beck and the River Eau.